canfar/openstack-sandbox/doc/CANFAR_openstack_ldap_integration.md

 ### Add user-group relationships to SQL backend

-With users now being authenticated successfully in the LDAP backend, we now need to update the local keystone database to include information about CANFAR groups (tenants or projects in OpenStack language) and membership.
+With users now being authenticated successfully in the LDAP backend, we need to update the local keystone database to include information about CANFAR groups (tenants or projects in OpenStack language) and membership.

 The original intention was to create a CANFAR domain, move these users into that domain, create all of the tenants, and then associate users with tenants.
 As it turns out, when LDAP is used in IceHouse, there is no way to specify which domain a user belongs to, so [default is assumed](https://ask.openstack.org/en/question/47217/how-to-change-user-domain-in-v2-v3-migration-icehouse/).